dynatrace-partners/TechLab-Environment-Automation/README.md

     * Click on the environment name TechLab-Environment-Automation

-    * Set the first 5 environment variables to your values.
+    * Set all the environment variables except installET to your values.
+Do not touch the 'installET' variable.
 Ensure to set both the initial and current values.
 For dtURL it should look like  SaaS - `{your-environment-id}.live.dynatrace.com` or for Managed - `{your-domain}/e/{your-environment-id}` do not include the 'https://'.
-Do not touch the 'installET' variable.

     ![](./images/preparation/environmentVars.png)